ushareng/GeminiPro_EmotionDetection_ChromeExtension/README.md

-# Emotion-Detection-Chrome-Extension
-Chrome Extension for Text emotion detection using Gemini api
+# Chrome Extension for Text emotion detection using Gemini API